This accessibility statement applies to careerswales.gov.wales, and microsites and applications managed by Careers Wales.

 PDFs and other documents

-Some of our PDFs are essential to providing our services.
-We plan to either fix these or replace them with accessible HTML pages.
+These PDFs are essential to providing our services.
+We are either fixing these or replacing them with accessible HTML pages.

 If you need to access information in one of these document types, please contact us and ask for an alternative format.